metamorph-inc/openmeta-mms/docs/source/reference_modeling/components/components.rst

 #.
 Click the **Component Exporter** button, |COMPONENT_EXPORTER_ICON|.
 #.
 You'll be prompted for a location in which to save your component package
    ``.zip`` files.
 #.
-For each component in your META project, a component package ZIP file will be
+For each component in your OpenMETA project, a component package ZIP file will be
    produced in the folder you selected.